 Jabra offers EQ presets in its app so you can customize the Elite Active 65t's sound to your liking.
 I like my sound a little heavier on the bass for running, so I chose Bass Boost, but you can also bump up the treble.
 Jabra lets you customize the presets to perfectly fine-tune the sound to your preferences.

-The Elite Active 65t offers practically perfect sound, especially for workouts, because the noise-cancelling in-ear tips block out most noise.
+The Elite Active 65t offers practically perfect sound, especially for workouts, because the in-ear tips block out most noise.
 The bass-forward preset I picked was perfect, whether I was bopping around to Ariana Grande's "thank u, next" or pounding the pavement to the thumping bass and piano chords in Cardi B's "Money."
 Phone calls and podcasts also came in loud and crystal clear.

 I also like that I can take out the left earbud to hear a train announcement or chat with a friend and keep listening to music in the right bud.
 (The reverse — listening to music in the right earbud with the left taken out — isn't possible.)